mathias21/KtorEasy/README.md

 DAOs objects will define tables and those operations to do with them.
 It will also map table rows into API expected objects.

 ## How to run it
-This project it is prepared to be run in Docker via [docker-compose](https://docs.docker.com/compose/).
-With a simple commands you will have it deployed to Docker with a MariaDB container linked to the backend instance.
+This project is prepared to be run in Docker via [docker-compose](https://docs.docker.com/compose/).
+With a simple command, you will deploy it to Docker with a MariaDB container linked to the backend instance.
 Just run: `docker-compose up`.

 MariaDB is accesible through port `3308` with root password `mypassword` by default.
 The backend is accesible through port `3510`.
 You can change this settings in the `docker-compose.yml` file.